Tomos 1991-2007 1. H.R.

 9. Derbi Controls

-The aftermarket metal brake levers, made by Vmotoparts, replace both the 70’s plastic and the 80’s metal ones made by Derbi.
+Pre-1980 had black plastic brake levers, and post-1980 had black metal ones.
+The aftermarket metal brake levers, made by Vmotoparts, replace both the 70’s plastic and the 80’s metal levers.

 10. Universal Controls